Debt & Credit Help Paying Off Debt

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

+There’s nothing quite like the weight of debt.
 It can be downright exhausting.

 I know the feeling.
-Just four years ago, my wife and I set out to figure out how to pay off debt — nearly $30K's worth — within the 16 months leading up to our wedding.
+Just four years ago, my wife and I set out to figure out how to pay off debt — nearly $30,000 worth — within the 16 months leading up to our wedding.

 The good news was that we weren’t alone in wanting to become debt-free — and neither are you.